kevin-fang/Arvados-Blood-Types-and-Ethnicity/README.md

 # Using Arvados to Analyze Blood Types and Race

 This GitHub repo contains the code used to read a blood type from a genome and the python scripts for checking accuracy and comparing it with race data.
-It does not, however, contain BOOGIE, the Java program used to guess the blood type, only the translator.
+It does not contain BOOGIE, the Java program used to guess the blood type, only the translator.

 `/AnalyzeBloodByRace` contains python scripts that were used to analyze processed blood types and compare them to a csv file downloaded from the Personal Genome Project and the 1000 Genomes Project